nachocaru/xaprb.com/content/blog/2007-10-02-progress-on-high-performance-mysql-backup-and-recovery-chapter.md

   Comparison of Backup Tools
 Scripting Backups</pre>

 Whew!
-Even with such a detailed outline, it&#8217;s hard to tell how much material is in there (it could be all headings and no text, right?).
-To give you a rough idea, it&#8217;s 32 pages in OpenOffice.org.
-In fact, I&#8217;d say the places that are the least in-depth are &#8220;Why Backups?&#8221; and the last two sections.
+Even with such a detailed outline, it's hard to tell how much material is in there (it could be all headings and no text, right?).
+To give you a rough idea, it's 32 pages in OpenOffice.org.
+In fact, I'd say the places that are the least in-depth are "Why Backups?" and the last two sections.
 As I wrote, I became conscious that a lot of these topics are not specific to MySQL, and there are other books specifically about backup that you should read.
 My focus for this book, I decided, should be on High Performance MySQL Backup and Recovery.

-That&#8217;s why I went into such significant detail.
+That's why I went into such significant detail.
 For example, the section on copying files across the network is not fluff.
-It&#8217;s benchmarks of file copy methods.
+It's benchmarks of file copy methods.
 And in the section on loading SQL dumps, I show you how to use `sed` to extract the CREATE TABLE statement for one table out of a huge all-tables dump without decompressing the file and opening it with a text editor (just in case you were silly enough to dump everything into one monolithic file).
-At present I&#8217;d say this chapter has at least four or five times more material than its counterpart in the first edition.
+At present I'd say this chapter has at least four or five times more material than its counterpart in the first edition.

 A side effect of working on this chapter is that it motivated me to finish the work I had half-done on parallel dumps (see my most recent few posts for more on this).
 All good stuff.

-I&#8217;ll post &#8220;further updates as events warrant.&#8221;
+I'll post "further updates as events warrant."

  [1]: http://www.xaprb.com/blog/2007/09/19/high-performance-mysql-second-edition-backup-and-recovery/